britslambs/dh140finalproject/README.md

 • What do the results reveal about their respective beauty industries and society beauty standards?

 # Data Exploration and Presentation
 The data analyzes the foundation colors based on the hexadecimal color, hue, saturation, value, and lightness.
-These color analyses were done through Adobe Photoshop.
-The Group Columns is referring to country.
+These color analyses were done through Adobe Photoshop,using the CIE Lab Color Model.
+It is important to note that according to the CIELAB color model, the value 0 is defined as black while the value 100 is defined as 0.
+This means that the lighter the value, the darker the color.The Group Columns is referring to country.
 This column is from 0-7.
 These values and their countries/brands can be seen below.

 • 0: Fenty Beauty's PRO FILT'R Foundation Only
 • 1: Make Up For Ever's Ultra HD Foundation Only